Welcome to Prescott Valley

-The Town of Prescott Valley is governed by a mayor, six council members, and a town manager who is fiscally responsible and actively promotes and prepare for our city’s future.
+The Town of Prescott Valley is governed by a Mayor, six Councilmembers, and a Town manager who is fiscally responsible and actively promotes and prepare for the Town’s future.

 Our internationally accredited Central Arizona Fire & Medical Authority is staffed by both full-time career professionals and volunteer personnel who provide modern fire suppression, life support, public education and fire safety services.

 Mayors of Prescott Valley (elected):

 - Harvey Skoog, 1993 to 1998

 The Town was founded in 1966 and incorporated in 1978 with a population of 1,520.

 In 1864, gold was discovered in nearby Bradshaw Mountains and the U.S. Cavalry established Fort Whipple 5 miles away.
 The cavalry used Glassford Hill as a heliography site using signal mirrors to communicate with other army units in the war against the Apaches.